dcastro/dcastro.github.io/blog/_posts/2017-09-09-on-emptiness-correctness-and-reasoning.md

 * Forcing you to [defensively null check every single argument][prob-aspnet] (especially when writing a library), and [test it][prob-aspnet-tests],
 * Causing [ambiguity][prob-guava] when used to simultaneously express two things, such as `map.get(key)` returning `null` to express a missing entry in a map *or* an existing entry with no value.

-It's even reponsible for [a bug in Java's own type system][type system bug]!
+It's even responsible for [a bug in Java's own type system][type system bug]!

 > Well, amazingly enough, it turns out null pointers don’t just cause bugs in programs, they cause bugs in type systems too!
 > [...]
 But unlike most null-pointer bugs, this one took 12 years to discover.
 >
 > \- Ross Tate

-Today, I won't bother going into those issues which have already been thouroughly debated.
+Today, I won't bother going into those issues which have already been thoroughly debated.
 Instead, I'll take a step back and discuss why `null` inhibits correctness and hinders one's ability to reason about code.

 ## Correctness

 The point of having a type system is to have it verify the correctness of our code, to have it proof that certain properties of our system hold.
 In order to do that, we embed as many rules as possible in it, we tell it what is legal and what isn't.
-Our job is not only to model a given domain and to make legal states representable, but also to [make illegal states unrepresentable][illegal-states].
+Our job is not only to model a given domain and to make legal states representable but also to [make illegal states unrepresentable][illegal-states].

-And we do that by carefully choosing and modeling our data types.
+And we do that by carefully choosing and modelling our data types.

 This is why you don't use a `double` to represent a person's age, or a string whose content is expected to be numeric - you use an integer.
 Or even better, a [natural number][nat type].